federaspa/CNNs-for-image-classification/README.md

 Setting 20 epochs, our model has reached a satisfying performance on the test set of about 98%, stopping after 15 thanks to our Callback. \
 We can notice that with our parameters the model does not seem to be overfitting, therefore there is still room to boost it by tweaking the type and parameters of the optimizer or decreasing the batch size.

 # II.
-Second step: Simple Convolutionnal Neural Network on more complex data
+Second step: Simple Convolutional Neural Network on more complex data

 ## Dataset